Mauricio de Zúñiga

 Mauricio de Zúñiga (died 1816) was a Spanish military officer who served as governor of West Florida from 1812 to 1813, and again in 1816.

+During his first term of office, Mobile was taken over by the US Army.
+In his second term of office, the Negro Fort was over-run, which would later escalate into the First Seminole Wars, resulting in the loss of sovereignty of Spanish Florida.

 Early years

 Mauricio de Zúñiga was born in the 18th century, probably in El Prat de Llobregat, in Baix Llobregat (Barcelona Province, Catalonia, Spain).
-As a youth, he joined the Spanish army, where he rose to the rank of lieutenant colonel.
+As a youth, he joined the Spanish army, where he rose to the rank of Lieutenant Colonel.

 Political career

+First tenure

 In July 1812, Zúñiga was appointed governor of West Florida, and moved to its capital, Pensacola.
-He served in that office till April 1813.
+He served in that office until April 1813.

-In 1814, during the War of 1812, the British Royal Marines established what became known as the Negro Fort on Prospect Bluff along the Spanish side of the Apalachicola River.
-The garrison initially included around 1,000 Britons and several hundred persons of African descent.
-Shortly after the end of the war in 1815, the British withdrew from the post and left the black population in occupation.
-Over the next few years the fort became a colony for escaped slaves from Pensacola, St. Augustine, and Georgia.
+During his tenure, Mobile had been a Spanish possession before the beginning of the Patriot War, but Congress had declared it American territory after the War of 1812 started.
+After Spanish forces evacuated Mobile, in April 1813 the Americans built a redoubt on Mobile Point.
+The final attachment of Mobile to the United States from the Spanish Empire was the only permanent exchange of territory during the War of 1812.